joecreighton/moon-phase/README.md

 The font, icon, and colour settings do what you'd expect.
 * Fonts are scaled with respect to others to give the widget balance: change at your discretion.
-* Colours have been tested with white text on dark-grey and black text on light-grey.
+* Colours have been tested with white text on dark-grey and black text on light-grey, with two opacity variables.
 Giving things a splash of colour might be the perfect tweak for you.
 * Two icon sets can be used: one where pixels represent the `lit` side of the moon, the other where pixels represent the `shadow` side of the moon.